 By David Freid

-Part 1: An Introduction to our current Digital Infrastructure
+Part 1: An Introduction to Digital Infrastructure

-Because of the tightly held private control of these important OSPs, decisions impacting a large portion of the global population generally occur outside of the public’s input with little regulatory oversight.
-The decisions represent the ideology of a select group of individuals at the top of these corporations and the investment firms that give them capital.
-They are generally beholden to the demands of shareholder profit maximization over many other socially conscious considerations.
-Had these economic relationships been different, the products they would have produced would probably have been very different from today’s platforms, with cascading effects throughout society.
+An ever-increasing share of our interconnected global society continues to cede control over its valuable online data to private control, led by a small cadre of powerful, well-financed, surveillance-oriented online service providers and platforms.
+These private online service providers represent the evolution of privatized mass communication infrastructure into a purely digital space.
+The fashion in which they have developed can be attributed to a particular set of economic imperatives and ideologies, mainly imposed upon them by institutional investment priorities.
+Because of the private control of these important online service providers, decisions impacting large swaths of the global population generally occur outside of the public’s input with little regulatory oversight.
+Their decisions reflect the ideology of a select group of individuals at the top of these corporations, as well as the investment firms that offer them the large amount of capital required to construct such apparatuses.
+Consequently, they are generally beholden to the demands of shareholder profit maximization over many other socially conscious considerations.
+Had their economic imperatives been different from the start, the products they would have produced would be quite different from today’s toxic online surveillance-based platforms, with cascading effects throughout our digitally interconnected society.

-What is Digital Public Infrastructure?
+What is Public Digital Infrastructure?

 Private Digital Infrastructure